What is Coaching?

 What Happens Between Sessions?

 Between sessions, the Participant completes homework agreed to and prepares to report back on outcomes.
-The Participant may choose to use the Report Back Worksheet to assist with preparation.
+The Participant may choose to use the Report Back Worksheet to assist with preparation, but this is not mandatory.
 At the start of each session, the Coach will check in to see what actions have been taken.

 When Will the Coaching Engagement End?